 If you’ve got a National Park nearby, be sure to sign up your mini explorers for the NPS Junior Ranger Program.
 Each kiddo will be outfitted with a handy Junior Ranger guidebook that's filled with historical facts and cool tips about all the National Parks.
 Every adventurer also gets the chance to complete a series of activities, share answers with a park ranger, and receive an official Junior Ranger patch and certificate.
 Click here to learn more.

 Insider Tip: Kids can earn badges at home by downloading activity books and information packets.
 Click here for more info.

 Covid-19 update: National park services are slowly opening in phases, so be sure to check the park website before you visit.
 There are plenty of online activity guides that you can print out and complete, along with virtual tours and video content to enjoy the parks from home.

 Museums on Us

-Calling all Bank of America or Merrill Lynch cardholders—snag free admission to more than 150 museums, science centers, and botanical gardens across the country on two days every month by just showing your card.
-Find out if your favorite museum is participating and what days the deal runs by clicking here.
+If you are a Bank of America or a Merrill Lynch cardholder, you can snag free admission at more than 150 museums, science centers and botanical gardens across the country on two days every month just by showing your card.
+Find out if your favorite museum is participating, and on what days, by clicking here.

 —Susie Foresman & Gabby Cullen